Unit 2: Geophysical Properties of the Subsurface

 Some of the mathematical content in this module might prove challenging to some students.
 In such cases, it may help to have students review this tutorial on constructing a best fit line before tackling the quantitative aspects of this unit.
 In addition, you might consider having students team up and work in pairs.

-The Student worksheet, Wetlands unit 2 (Microsoft Word 2007 (.docx) PRIVATE FILE 1.4MB Oct22 21) is designed to help evaluate whether students have grasped the main concepts related to the electrical properties of soil introduced in this unit.
+The Student worksheet, Wetlands unit 2 (Microsoft Word 2007 (.docx) 1.4MB Oct22 21) is designed to help evaluate whether students have grasped the main concepts related to the electrical properties of soil introduced in this unit.
 Note: This file is also linked above, in the Teaching Materials section of this page.

 Solutions for instructors